mitodl/ocw-hugo-themes/README.md

 The `start` CLI commands provide some configuration options and, in general, the default values of these options are set to environment variables.
 For example:

 - to change where site content should be stored, alter `COURSE_CONTENT_PATH` and `WWW_CONTENT_PATH` environment variables.
 (Can be overriden with `--content-dir` cli option.)
-- to change the github org from which site content is fetched alter `GIT_CONTENT_SOURCE` environment variable (can be override with --git-content-source). \*By default content is pulled from rc.
+- to change the github org from which site content is fetched alter `GIT_CONTENT_SOURCE` environment variable (can be overriden with `--git-content-source`).
+By default, content is pulled from RC.

 Run `yarn start course --help` , `yarn start www --help`, and see [Environment Variables](#environment-variables) for more details.

 **Customizing site content:** To customize site content, either edit the site markdown locally, or edit the site at https://ocw-studio-rc.odl.mit.edu/sites/.
-After editing content in Studio, run `yarn start course <course-short-id>` (or `yarn start www` if you're working on ocw-www). \*If you already had the site locally, you will need to `cd` to the content directory and manually fetch the updated content with `git pull`!).
+After editing content in Studio, run `yarn start course <course-short-id>` (or `yarn start www` if you're working on ocw-www).
+If you already had the site locally, you will need to `cd` to the content directory and manually fetch the updated content with `git pull`.

 **MIT Fields:** In addition to ocw-www and the course sites, an experimental project "MIT Fields" is also available.
 Run `yarn start fields` to run an example fields site.